Bihar to conserve over one crore historical paper documents at State Archives

 “We invited conservation experts for this purpose.
 Tenders inviting the agencies working in this direction have been floated and they have been asked to submit the entry before June 6 this year,” he said.

 The official said that the BSA was also getting the files and folio digitised.
-“Written materials need to be preserved in digital format also,” he said.
+“Written material need to be preserved in digital format also,” he said.

 Altogether 41 lakh folios from the collection at BSA in Patna, have already been digitised, Kumar said, adding “Last year we got 78,000 folios digitised.
 And works on the rest of the files are also going on.”